Alirezabg/Devops-project/README.md

-store credential in github secrets as GOOGLE_CREDENTIALS also define BASENAME and REGION change the PROJECT_ID and number in variable.tf
+store credential in github secrets as GOOGLE_CREDENTIALS also define BASENAME and REGION change the PROJECT_ID and number in variable.tf or in GOOGLE_CREDENTIALS
 # Create a bucket to store Terraform state
 gcloud storage buckets create gs://BUCKET_NAME
 # Use github secret to manage Google Credential